tmcclintock/ImagesFromPDF/README.md

 ```
 ### Docker Run

 Example Usage.
-Upon completion,
-* Move the pdf into the input directory
+* Move the pdf into the PWD
 * Upon completion, the container will be removed, and the output will be in a directory in the pwd

 See Usage for descriptions of each flag option.